 Kids will love the round of swings, situated over a sandy circle.
 A variety of sizes and styles suit all ages, and a separate set of inclusive swings are located next to this, which allow wheelchair users to swing, too.

 A log scramble is great for climbing and balancing, and includes log and rock stepping stones so the younger ones can also get involved.
 Woodchips soften the landing for those who are wobblier on their feet.
 Nearby, whole families can climb onto the hydraulic see-saws, and parents and helpers can utilise the many benches while kids dig in the sand (BYO bucket and spade!).

-There’s a cute little toddler slide that’s accessed by actual stepping stones that’s perfect for the 2-year-old set.
+There’s a cute little toddler slide further towards the Clarke Quay end that’s perfect for the 2-year-old set.
 For the bigger kids there are long slides built into the natural slope of the park (just watch out for slide burn – ouch!).

 Family Guide to Clarke Quay